guibou/tweagSeminary20June018/PITCHME.md

 - 4K images (8 millions pixels)

   - 4 channels (R,G,B,A) 32 bits float
-  - 2 points of view (stereo)
-  - more than 100 "layers"
+  - more than 100 "layers" x 2 points of view
   - --> 25 Giga bytes of memory just for the final image

-- 2000 samples per pixel
 - from a few to millions of lights
 - millions of geometry instances (composed of millions of triangles)